 -

-Free plan features are limited compared to paid options.
+Free plan is limited to two-step workflows.

 -